Catholic Recipe: Easter Story Cookies

 Many of us have heard this question when we arrive at school, work, or home with the blackened cross on our forehead.
 The observance of Ash Wednesday is the most popular weekday celebration in the Catholic Church’s liturgical year.

 Sharing the meaning of Lent with children and families, adorning our learning and living spaces with signs of the season, and taking part in the Lenten practices of prayer, penance, and almsgiving helps us understand the important preparation of this liturgical season.

 Lenten Pinterest Board

 LOTS of resources to make Lent more spiritual and keep it holy!
-Don't miss OSV's Journey through Lent with the Saints during this Year of Mercy.
+Don't miss OSV's Journey through Lent with the Saint.